NeoGeographyToolkit/StereoPipeline/docs/tutorial.rst

    :alt: MOC images after initial processing.

-   This figure shows ``E0201461.cub`` and ``M0100115.cub`` open in ISIS’s qview program.
+   This figure shows ``E0201461.cub`` and ``M0100115.cub`` open in ISIS's qview program.
 The view on the left shows their full extents at the same zoom level, showing how they have different ground scales.
 The view on the right shows both images zoomed in on the same feature.